How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 That triggers three sequential beyondtime_create_milestone calls.
 Each one returns an ID, and Claude reports back the full list with target dates so you can scan for typos.
 If you want AI to do the breakdown for you, say "suggest milestones for this goal" and Claude calls beyondtime_suggest_milestones, which uses the same OKR-aware engine described in our complete guide to personal OKRs.

-How do you add habits and routines in chat?
+How do You add habits and routines in chat?

 Habits use beyondtime_create_habit.
 Routines use beyondtime_create_routine.
 Both link back to goals, so you do not lose the connection between daily inputs and long-term outputs.
 This is the same principle behind our argument that habits need to be connected to goals: isolated habits drift, but habits anchored to goals compound.